tomoroltuto/terraform-sample/README.md

   ```bash
      $ aws s3 mb s3://bucket-name
   ```
- * Rename S3 packets in a folder
+ * Change the S3 packet name in main.tf of each environment

      ~/dev/main.tf  or  ~/dev/main.tf